SABA-SALEH/guess-the-word/README.md

 6. Type `git clone`, and then paste the URL you copied in Step 3.

 ## Testing

+### Manual Testing

+#### Home Page:
+- Check if the "Play" button works and redirects to the category page.

+#### Category Page:
+- Test all category buttons to ensure they work correctly.
+- Verify that clicking on a category button redirects to the Guess the Word page with the chosen category.
+- Check if the "Back Home" button works correctly, redirecting to the home page.

+#### Guess the Word Page:
+-  Confirm that the game starts with the chosen category.
+-  Check if the word is displayed in dashes, and the related hint is shown correctly.
+-  Ensure the game board loads correctly.
+-  Test if the user can click correct buttons to guess letters in the word.
+-  Verify that a letter can only be clicked once.
+-  Check if the "Home" button works correctly, redirecting to the home page.
+- The game selects a word and displays the letters in the word as dashes.
+  - User interface includes a game board with all letters in the English alphabet.
+  - User guesses a letter by clicking on a letter in the game board.
+  - If the guessed letter is correct, update the dashes in the word.
+  - Once all letters are guessed, confirm that all letters are disabled, and the "Next Word" button is enabled.
+  - User wins if they guess all letters in the word, and a "You Win!" message is displayed.
+  - If the user selects an incorrect letter, display an alert and reduce chances.
+  - When the user runs out of chances, display the word and a "You Lose!" message.
+  - Move to the next word within the same category after successfully guessing the current one.
+  - Display an inspiring message when finishing all words in the category.
+  - Allow the user to change the category at any time.

+### Navigation
+-  Test navigation across different pages to ensure a smooth user experience.

+### Automated Testing

+#### Code Validation

+- **HTML Validator:**
+  Validate HTML code to ensure it adheres to the defined standards and correct any markup errors.

+- **CSS Validator:**
+  Use a CSS validator to check the stylesheets for compliance with CSS standards and identify and fix any issues.

+- **JS Validator:**
+  Validate JavaScript code to catch errors, ensure syntax correctness, and maintain code quality.

+#### Console Checking

+- **Console Logging:**
+  Regularly check the browser console for any error messages, warnings, or informational logs during development and testing.

 ## Bugs and Fixes